 Maximizing resources in the Partitioned Zone

 Companies that later became part of Chevron have produced oil on behalf of Saudi Arabia in the onshore PZ since 1949.
 Chevron has an agreement with Saudi Arabia to operate the kingdom’s 50 percent interest in the hydrocarbon resources of the onshore PZ.
 The agreement was extended and amended in 2009; it expires in 2039.

 In 2009, steam injection began at the Large-Scale Steamflood Pilot Project for the carbonate First Eocene reservoir at the Wafra Field.
 A carbonate reservoir is an oil or gas trap formed in reefs, dolomite and certain types of limestone.
 Typically, carbonate reservoirs are highly fractured and not conducive to steamflooding on a large scale.
-However, the carbonate Eocene reservoirs at Wafra have properties that are promising for successful steamflooding.
-Steamflooding involves injecting steam into heavy oil reservoirs to heat the crude oil underground, which reduces its viscosity and enables its extraction through wells.
+However, the carbonate Eocene reservoirs at Wafra have properties that are promising for successful steamflooding, which involves injecting steam into heavy oil reservoirs to heat the crude oil underground, thereby reducing its viscosity and enabling its extraction through wells.
 This project was preceded by steam stimulation of some wells, followed several years later by a small-scale test.
-The entire development project is designed to determine the technical and economic viability of thermal-recovery projects in the Eocene reservoirs of the Wafra Field.
+The entire project is designed to determine the technical and economic viability of thermal-recovery projects in the Eocene reservoirs of the Wafra Field.

 Chevron licenses refining technology and supplies catalysts to Kuwait National Petroleum Co.
 (KNPC) refineries through our affiliates Chevron Lummus Global LLC (CLG) and Advanced Refining Technologies LLC.
 Advanced Refining Technologies has a minority interest in the Kuwait Catalyst Company.

 CLG licensed residuum desulfurization technology for two large KNPC projects – the new Al-Zour refinery project in 2006 and the clean fuels project at the KNPC’s Mina Abdullah and Mina Al Ahmadi refineries in 2007.
 The clean fuels project is expected to be commissioned in 2018-19 and the Al-Zour refinery project is expected to be commissioned in 2020-21.

 Saudi Arabian Chevron operates a storage and marine export facility at Mina Saud in the PZ.

 Chevron markets Caltex®-branded lubricants and coolants in Kuwait through authorized distributors.

 in the community